hughperkins/tf-coriander/doc/build-from-source.md

 ```
 cd
 python -c 'import tensorflow'
-python ~/git/tensorflow-cl/tensorflow/stream_executor/cl/test/test_simple.py
+python ~/git/tf-coriander/tensorflow/stream_executor/cl/test/test_simple.py
 # hopefully no errors :-)
 # expected result:
 # [[  4.
 7. 9.]
 # [  8.
 10. 12.]]
-cd ~/git/tensorflow-cl
+cd ~/git/tf-coriander
 py.test -v
 # hopefully no errors :-)
 ```

 If you do get errors, please collect together as much inforamtion as possible, and save to a gist, then create an issue on the github.
 I'll want:
-  - the github commit of tensorflow-cl and coriander, that you are using
+  - the github commit of tf-coriander and coriander, that you are using
   - which operating system
   - which GPU(s)
   - the output of `clinfo`